mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "But we only stockpile enough for 30 tova."

 "I know.
-Heikoans would be the first to die if we did that."
+Heikoans would be the first to die if we did that.
+We will focus on rebuilding our grain reserves in the steppe.
+We've lost half to politics.
+We could afford to build more."

 "You can't let them push us around like that!"